Are you stumped on which is really the best credit report site around?

-There are many questions that get left unanswered — sometimes because the answers seem obvious, but more often because the majority cannot find them.
+Many questions get left unanswered — sometimes because the answers seem obvious, but more often because the majority cannot find them.

 What’s on my credit report?

-Your credit report contains all information pertaining to your credit accounts, any instances of hard or soft credit inquiries, general information about you as a borrower, tax liens, court debts, and much more — your credit score is kept separate.
+Your credit report contains all information about your credit accounts, any instances of hard or soft credit inquiries, general information about you as a borrower, tax liens, court debts, and much more — your credit score is kept separate.

 How do I read my credit report?

-A) Once you access it, the way things are structured makes it pretty easy to understand everything.
-If you still have some confusing, take a look at our post ‘How to Read Your Credit Report’ to get a better understanding.
+Once you access it, the way things are structured makes it pretty easy to understand everything.
+If you still have some confusion, look at our post on reading your credit report to understand it better.

 What’s the best way to check my credit score?

-Read our post ‘How to Get Your FICO Score for FREE‘ to get a better understanding on all your options.
+Read our post on how to get your FICO score for free to understand all your options better.
 It’s just as confusing as finding the best credit report site to use.
-While there are many that offer free services, they are limited and you might benefit more alternative offers instead.
+While many offer free services, they are limited, and you might benefit from more alternative offers instead.

 What if I don’t have a credit report?

-If your credit report is empty there will be nothing for a lender to evaluate you by.
+If your credit report is empty, there will be nothing for a lender to evaluate you.
 Both FICO and VantageScore will fail to rate you — it takes six months to have a FICO score calculated, but your VantageScore comes a month after your first credit account.
 Pro tip: Get your credit report started before an identity thief forges it open, which makes identity fraud 1,000x easier!